websake/JekyllMaterialDesign/README.md

-# jekyll-material-design
+# jekyll-material
-A Jekyll Theme inspired by Google Material Design
+A Jekyll theme inspired by Google Material design